Mystery in Mexico

-Mystery in Mexico is a 1948 crime thriller directed by Robert Wise.
+Mystery in Mexico is a 1948 American crime thriller film directed by Robert Wise.
 It stars William Lundigan, Jacqueline White and Ricardo Cortez.
-The film centers around the search for an insurance investigator who went to Mexico to check on some valuable jewelry.
+The film centers around the search for an insurance investigator who goes to Mexico in search of some valuable stolen jewelry.
 The film was shot on location in Mexico City and Cuernavaca.

 Plot

 On a flight to Mexico City, insurance investigator Steve Hastings (William Lundigan) befriends singer Victoria Ames (Jacqueline White), attempting to get information about her missing brother, fellow investigator Glenn Ames (Walter Reed), who the firm suspects may have taken a stolen necklace he was tasked with recovering.
-Their search for the brother leads them to nightclub owner John Norcross (Ricardo Cortez) and his sometimes girlfriend, singer Dolores Fernandez,(Jacqueline Dalya).
-Taxi driver Carlos (Tony Barrett), who has been helping Hastings, turns out to be Norcross's stooge, and reveals to the nightclub owner where the injured brother has been recuperating with a simple Mexican family.
+Their search for Glenn leads them to nightclub owner John Norcross (Ricardo Cortez) and his sometimes girlfriend, singer Dolores Fernandez,(Jacqueline Dalya).
+Taxi driver Carlos (Tony Barrett), who has been helping Hastings, turns out to be Norcross's stooge, and reveals to the nightclub owner where the injured Glenn has been recuperating with a simple Mexican family.